Last Updated on

 The House today is open to the public at certain times during the summer as well as providing a home for corporate sponsors during the festival.
 And, it is hired for weddings and corporate events.
 I was shown round while the house was closed to the public, though some ghostly voices humming softly made me wonder if perhaps the place was haunted.
 Entering the State Room, for a moment I thought my fears were confirmed; at one end of the room there was a scaffolding tower, a woman aloft wearing ghostbuster style overalls, backpack and hose.
 But, it turned out to be part of a bi-annual deep clean, the voices just the cleaners singing as they went about their chores.
 Or so I was told.

 The enduring memory I took away from my visit was of passion.
 A passion for perfection and to showcase the best.
 In so many ways the estate reflects the interests of the owners over time.
 Every so often a new Duke introduces a new element.
 So, the cricket pitch, the first where cricket was played regularly on any estate, was the passion of the first Duke, the Motor circuit was founded by the 9th Duke.
 And the Golf course, regarded as one of the finest in the country was first opened in 1914 but transformed by Lord March, son of the current Duke and the current resident of the house itself, to elevate it to a world class course.

 The good news is that, right at the moment there are some great deals at Goodwood Hotel.

 Find out more from the Goodwood Hotel Website.
 I will be adding a review of my meal in the Richmond Arms, but can heartily recommend the food.

 For more about ZipCar check the ZipCar website

-Disclaimer: The first two photos are copyright Goodwood Estate – January weather isn’t the best for taking pictures outdoors!
+Disclaimer: The first two photos and those in the pin image are copyright Goodwood Estate – January weather isn’t the best for taking pictures outdoors!